rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 *Monitoring checks* describe the metrics being monitored, and monitoring alarms are actions that can be triggered when a check meets specified criteria.
 For example, a check for memory utilization records memory use on an instance.
-An alarm can also be configured to trigger and send an email when the memory check shows that free memory has dropped below a specified level.
+You can also configure an alarm to trigger and send an email when the memory check shows that free memory has dropped below a specified level.